h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 ## Questions and Solutions

 ### Question 1

 **How would the contour plot of a bivariate normal distribution change if the correlation increased from 0.5 to 0.9?**

+#### Solution

-**Solution:** As the correlation increases from 0.5 to 0.9, the contour ellipses become more elongated and narrower, aligning more closely with the diagonal line y = x.
+As the correlation increases from $\rho = 0.5$ to $\rho = 0.9$, the contour ellipses become more elongated and narrower, aligning more closely with the diagonal line $y = x$.
 The stronger correlation means that the probability concentrates more tightly around this diagonal, reflecting the stronger linear relationship between the variables.
 The ellipses' eccentricity increases significantly, with the major axis getting longer relative to the minor axis.

 ### Question 2

 **Why are contour plots useful for visualizing multivariate probability distributions compared to other visualization methods?**

+#### Solution

-**Solution:** Contour plots are particularly effective for multivariate distributions because they:
+Contour plots are particularly effective for multivariate distributions because they:
 1. Represent a 3D surface in an easily interpretable 2D format
 2. Clearly show the shape, orientation, and spread of the distribution
 3. Make it easy to identify regions of high probability density